sathishatgit/voosh-rag-FE/README.md

 This README provides a comprehensive overview of the Voosh Client application architecture, API communication patterns, design decisions, and common questions.
 The application follows modern React patterns with TypeScript for type safety and maintainability.

-For questions or contributions, please refer to the development team or create an issue in the project repository.
+For questions or contributions, please contact sathishbabudeveloper@gmail.com.